abougouffa/minemacs/docs/PACKAGES.md

 ## `me-files`
 * `dired-hacks`: Collection of useful dired additions
 * `disk-usage`: Sort and browse disk usage listings
-* `neotree`: A Emacs tree plugin like NerdTree for Vim
 * `vlf-setup`: View, edit, search and compare very large files in batches, trading memory for processor time
 * `guard-lf`: Fast opening of large files
 * `sudo-edit`: Utilities for opening files with "sudo"